Momat Rhino, 50 mcg/dose spray 60 doses

 Contraindications

-Hypersensitivity to any of the ingredients of the drug.
+Hypersensitivity to any of the components of the drug.

-Recent nasal surgery or trauma with damage to the nasal cavity mucosa – until the wound healing (due to the inhibitory effect of GCS on healing processes).
+Recent surgery or trauma to the nose with damage to the mucous membrane of the nasal cavity – before the wound heals (due to the inhibitory effect of GCS on the healing processes).

 Children under 18 years of age.